Bandits, Misfits, and Superheroes

 Bandits, Misfits, and Superheroes: Whiteness and Its Borderlands in American Comics and Graphic Novels provides a sober assessment of these creators and their role in perpetuating racism throughout the history of comics.
 Josef Benson and Doug Singsen identify how whiteness has been defined, transformed, and occasionally undermined over the course of eighty years in comics and in many genres, including westerns, horror, crime, funny animal, underground comix, autobiography, literary fiction, and historical fiction.
 This exciting and groundbreaking book assesses industry giants, highlights some of the most important episodes in American comic book history, and demonstrates how they relate to one another and form a larger pattern, in unexpected and surprising ways.

 "Providing a history of whiteness in American comics from the 1930s to the present, Bandits, Misfits, and Superheroes: Whiteness and Its Borderlands in American Comics and Graphic Novels brings attention to the hidden racial hierarchy that has shaped comics.
-This timely volume—which looks at everything from early superhero comics to jungle comics of the 1940s and 1950s, underground and alternative comix hits from the 1960s to today, and more recent diverse superhero comics—offers an account of whiteness and white supremacy as the structuring agent of racial inequality in comics that has gone almost completely unexplored. "- Sean Guynes, coeditor of Unstable Masks: Whiteness and American Superhero Comics
+This timely volume—which looks at everything from early superhero comics to jungle comics of the 1940s and 1950s, underground and alternative comix hits from the 1960s to today, and more recent diverse superhero comics—offers an account of whiteness and white supremacy as the structuring agent of racial inequality in comics that has gone almost completely unexplored."- Sean Guynes, writer, critic, and coeditor of Unstable Masks: Whiteness and American Superhero Comics